kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to-Business-Analysis.md

 A business analyst is a change agent; they assist organizations in making changes.
 In general, a Business Executive is a visionary of an organization that sets goals, whereas a BA is a technician who enables those modifications to make the goal a reality.
 Change is constant in business, and BA comes in when adjustments are required.

 A business analyst is someone who performs business analysis responsibilities as outlined in the BABOK® Guide, regardless of job title or organizational role.
 Business analysts are in charge of gathering, synthesizing, and evaluating information from a number of sources inside an organization, such as tools, procedures, documents, and stakeholders.
 The business analyst is responsible for obtaining the actual demands of stakeholders, which frequently entails analyzing and clarifying their professed wishes, in order to discover underlying difficulties and reasons.

+# Importance of Business Analysis in Organizations

+- Business analysis is essential in today's technology-driven world to ensure organizational efficiency and project success.
+- Business analysts bridge the gap between business stakeholders and IT teams, facilitating effective communication and collaboration throughout the project lifecycle.
+- They gather accurate and comprehensive requirements, avoiding costly rework and reducing project risks.
+- Business analysts ensure stakeholder alignment by promoting shared understanding of project objectives, deliverables, and timelines.
+- They contribute to efficient project management through valuable insights in project scoping, estimation, resource allocation, and monitoring project progress.
+- Business analysts minimize risks and enhance organizational efficiency by conducting thorough analysis, addressing issues, and streamlining business processes.
+- They support change management by facilitating the transition to new systems, conducting impact assessments, and developing change management strategies.
+- Embracing Business analysis as a strategic investment helps organizations leverage technology for a competitive edge.

 # Why Use Business Analysis?